realblingy/BigBrain/README.md

 * 11/11: Upon request, added 'isoTimeLastQuestionStarted' property to `GET /play/{playerid}/question` so that you can display a countdown / remaining timer on the frontend
 * 12/11: Added `answeredAt` property to results, to complete various sections; Clarity that only 3 components need to be tested; We encourage you to only use shallow component rendering; Question started time added to overall results payload for each user
 * 15/11: Added `/play/{playerid}/status` to allow a player to tell if the game has started or not - not required to be used, someone just asked for it
+* 20/11: Made clear that 'Updates the thumbnail and name of the game successfully (yes, it will have no questions)' is not required
+* 20/11: Recommendation to put a `TESTING.md` file in the project repo with information about your tets if you feel they need some explanation

 ## 1. Background & Motivation